RichardWeiYang/kernel_exploring/iommu/intel_iommu.md

 space of this DRHD unit.
 All the secrets live here.
 For more detail in this
 region, see [Intel VT-d SPEC] [1], Section 10.

+####**Configure DRHD Entry** <a id="3.1.2">

+After kernel gets basic information of the IOMMU device, it will configure DMA
+mapping through "Register Base Address".
+One word, the DMA mapping Page Table.
+The progress of configuring the Page Table happens in the whole life time of a
+device.

+At boot time, it does two basic things:
+1. Allocate Root Entry Table and set it

+'''c
+	iommu_alloc_root_entry()
+	iommu_set_root_entry()
+'''

+2. Enable the Translation

+'''c
+	iommu_enable_translation()
+'''

 ###**Domains** <a id="3.2">